yashwanth170/mac-mini-remote/README.md

 # Mac Media Controller Backend

-This Spring Boot application provides a RESTful API to control media settings on a Mac mini, including volume control and shutting down the system remotely.
+This Spring Boot application provides a RESTful API to control media settings on a Mac, including volume control, playing/pausing media, skipping forward/backward, and shutting down or putting the system to sleep remotely.

 ## Features

-- **Volume Control**: REST endpoints to increase or decrease the volume of the Mac mini.
+- **Volume Control**: REST endpoints to increase or decrease the volume of the Mac.
+- **Media Control**: REST endpoints to play/pause media, and skip forward or backward.
-- **Shutdown**: REST endpoint to shut down the Mac mini.
+- **Shutdown/Sleep**: REST endpoints to shut down the Mac or put it to sleep.

 ## Getting Started